-Comment [RMAC 05263]: RMAC restored and modified these sections deleted by ESP recommends that the County transition Institutional permits to commercial permits over a 3 year timeframe, making use of the County's inventoried pool of unused commercial permits.
+Comment [RMAC 05264]: RMAC accepted ESP's deletion of these sections permits to commercial permits over a 3 year timeframe, making use of the County's inventoried pool of unused commercial permits.
 Institutions traveling the river as a large private group must strictly adhere to shared cost protocols.
 Further details will need to be worked out.
 BLM states that educational trips, if the trip is included in a curriculum, are federally exempt from commercial permit requirements.
 The County began regulation of commercial outfitting on the South Fork in 1981 with the adoption of the Stream and River Rafting Ordinance Chapter 5.48.
 Outfitters that could submit documentation to the County providing evidence of their operating commercial trips on the South Fork in 1980 and prior years were given the opportunity to apply for River Use Permits beginning in 1981.